mvolkmann/blog/src/smalltalk/11-blocks.md

 Processes do not run in separate threads and instead use cooperative multitasking.

+Some Smalltalk implementations also support execute code in a new thread.
+The Squeak VM does not support this.

 Processes yield control to other processes by sending certain messages to the `Delay`, performing I/O, or performing another blocking operation.